Shopify/hydrogen-v1/docs/framework/deployment.md

 app.listen(/* ... */);
 ```

-Then update the scripts in `package.json` to specify your new entrypoint.
-Assuming it is located in `<root>/server.js`:
+Update the scripts in `package.json` to specify your new entry point.
+If the scripts are located in `<root>/server.js`, then the changes would look like the following:

 ```diff
 - "build:server": "vite build --outDir dist/server --ssr @shopify/hydrogen/platforms/node",
 + "build:server": "vite build --outDir dist/server --ssr server",
 ```

-The generated server bundle runs with `yarn serve` or `node dist/server`.
+Run the server bundle with `yarn serve` or `node dist/server`.

-Alternatively, if your server is not compatible with Connect middleware or your are deploying to a serverless platform, you can directly use `App.server.jsx` file as the server entry point:
+Alternatively, if your server isn't compatible with [Connect](https://github.com/senchalabs/connect) middleware or you're deploying to a serverless platform, then you can directly use the `App.server.jsx` file as the server entry point:

 ```diff
 - "build:server": "vite build --outDir dist/server --ssr @shopify/hydrogen/platforms/node",